{ Autodesk Developers Win Oscar }

 Recipients are selected by the Academy for their ability to demonstrate a proven record of contributing significant value to the process of making motion pictures.

-This is the fifth time innovative technology developments from Autodesk have been recognized by the Academy of Motion Pictures Arts and Sciences with Scientific and Technical Achievement Awards.
+This is the fifth time innovative technology developments from Autodesk have been recognized by the Academy of Motion Picture Arts and Sciences with Scientific and Technical Achievement Awards.